 WEIGHT (SPECIAL) NON-EURO ZONE (W30/W82/W90) reduces the calculation to the group of the respective non-EURO, but EU member countries.

 WEIGHT EFTA (W17) refers to the group of the three EFTA countries Iceland, Norway and Switzerland, if available in the particular survey.

-OVERSAMPLES are weighted separately as documented in the respective codebooks / variabale description or in the technical specifications.
+OVERSAMPLES are weighted separately as documented in the respective codebooks / variable description or in the technical specifications.

 For analysing united GERMANY and the UNITED KINGDOM, each or both as a whole, and keeping all other countries, you might need to run a patch syntax which produces the adequate COUNTRY and (post-stratification + population size) WEIGHT variables.
-[Instruction+syntax (180 KB)] [SPSS syntax (4 KB)] [Stata syntax (4 KB)]
+[Instruction+syntax (200 kB)] [SPSS syntax (3,78 kB)] [Stata syntax (3,95 kB)].

-Dataset versions published from 2014 onwards will usually already include these auxiliary variables.
+Dataset Archive Editions published from 2014 onwards will usually already include these auxiliary variables.
 Up to Eurobarometer 61 appropriate variables were regularly provided by the data producer.